QuantFILab/QuantFILab/README.md

 #### Divfolio: Green Finance Wealth Management by Divestment
 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/openpage.png?raw=true)
-Do you want to contribute to improving the social and environment respond to investment? or Do you worry about the influence of rebalancing or withdrawing your capital from some assets?
-We offer a free-open web application called, Divofolio that can assist you to manage your portfolio and asses an impact on your portfolio's risk.
-Just [Click Here for User Guide](https://github.com/QuantFILab/Divfolio) and [Here for Web Application](https://quantfilab.shinyapps.io/divfolioserveri/).
+Introducing Divfolio - the free, open web application designed to help you make a positive impact on society and the environment through your investments.
+With Divfolio, you can manage your portfolio with ease while assessing the impact on your risk profile.
+Say goodbye to worries about the influence of rebalancing or withdrawing capital from certain assets.
+Whether you're a seasoned investor or just starting out, Divfolio is the perfect tool to help you align your investment strategy with your personal values.
+And the best part?
+It's completely free to use.
+Click here to access our [User Guide](https://github.com/QuantFILab/Divfolio) and   and start using [Divfolio](https://quantfilab.shinyapps.io/divfolioserveri/) today.

 #### BOTapi: R Package for Connect to Data provided by Bank of Thailand